JoshWilkins2013/PriceBot/ReadMe.md

 Install UV, a python package manager

+    powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"

 Initiate the venv, py running the following

     uv venv --python=3.12

 Activate your venv by running

     \.venv\Scripts\activate

 Install requirements

     uv pip install -r requirements.txt

-And then pip install pricebot (Not sure if doing just this line will install requirements?)\
+And then pip install pricebot (Not sure if doing just this line will install requirements?)

     uv pip install -e .

 And then add chromedriver.exe to PATH (or put it in c:\python312 assuming python is in your PATH already)